rit3zh/Pinterest.js/README.md

 ## License 📜

-Pinterest.js is licensed under the [MIT License](link-to-license-file), making it open and accessible for developers to use and modify in their projects.
+Pinterest.js is licensed under the [MIT License](https://github.com/TrishCX/Pinterest.js/blob/main/LICENSE), making it open and accessible for developers to use and modify in their projects.

 ---

-_Note: Replace 'yourusername' and 'link-to-license-file' with your GitHub username and the link to the license file, respectively, when setting up your repository._
+_Note: Replace 'Ritesh CX' and [LICENSE](https://github.com/TrishCX/Pinterest.js/blob/main/LICENSE) with your GitHub username and the link to the license file, respectively, when setting up your repository._